Quick start

 Datasets live at ~/.modl/datasets/<name>/.
 There’s no database — it’s all filesystem.
 Each image gets a paired .txt caption file with the same name:

 The .txt file contains the caption — one line of text that describes the image.
 You can edit these by hand at any time.
-No rebuild step, no recompilation.
+No rebuild step, no re-indexing.
 Just edit the text file and train.

 Because datasets are just images + text files in a folder, you can use them with any training tool.
 There’s no proprietary format.
 Move them, copy them, version them with git — whatever works for you.